HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 ### Reconstruction and Software Triggers

 Organized the Allen meeting + attended a number of seminars and workshops about GPU in trigger and reconstruction.
-Not many news apart from that for the time being, no meetings in July but will resume in August/September.
+Not much news apart from that for the time being, no meetings in July but will resume in August/September.

 ### PyHEP
 [PyHEP 2020 workshop](https://indico.cern.ch/e/PyHEP2020) agenda finalised and online - a very interesting set of presentations!